-Never Share Your Seed Phrase or Private Key with Anyone.
+Never Share Your Recovery Phrase or Private Key with Anyone.

 So far we have identified a couple of ways scammers are trying to steal your funds.
 Some of their favorite tools include fake Facebook pages, Telegram giveaway groups or disguised phishing Websites.
 We will show you how to identify them and how you can help to fight back the scammers.